Is Kratom Legal in My State? The Complete 2026 Guide

 San Diego banned the sale of kratom within city limits.
 You can't walk into a shop in San Diego and buy kratom.
 Oceanside, a city in San Diego County, has a similar ban in place.

-Now, here's the thing — if you live in San Diego, you can still order kratom online from vendors in other states and have it shipped to your home.
+Now, here's the thing, if you live in San Diego, you can still order kratom online from vendors in other states and have it shipped to your home.
 The local bans target retail sales, not personal possession in most interpretations.
-That said, I'm not a lawyer, and you should research your local ordinances before making assumptions.
+Just remember I'm not a lawyer, and you should research your local ordinances before making assumptions.

 The broader California situation is worth watching because there have been attempts to pass a statewide KCPA, which would override local bans and create consistent regulation.
 I'd love to see that happen.